codewitch-honey-crisis/Luthor/README.md

 97, 122
 ```

 Those integers are your magic sauce.
-In the languge of your choice, wrap them in the syntax for an integer array.
+In the language of your choice, wrap them in the syntax for an integer array.
 You then create simple matching code for it like so (example lexer in C)

 ```c